adamk-codes/Stories-Analysis-EECE-490/README.md

 ### Example – Low R in Khaldeh Branch

-This figure shows an example of a low Item Share Percentage for the Khaldeh branch compared to the other eight top-performing branches, indicating that this item underperforms in popularity in this store, relative to its typical distribution across the top 8 stores.
+This figure shows an example of a low Item Share Percentage for the *Ramlet El Bayda* branch compared to the other eight top-performing branches (R = 0.5), indicating that this item underperforms in popularity in this store, relative to its typical distribution across the top 8 stores.

 ![Example_R](Example_R.png)